Nditah/node-graphql-lesson-03/README.md

 [Prisma](https://www.prisma.io/) is an open-source ORM for Nodejs and TypeScript.
 In our previous lesson on ["How To Build a REST API with Node.js, Prisma ORM, PostgreSQL Database, and Docker"](https://dev.to/nditah/how-to-build-a-rest-api-with-node-prisma-and-postgresql-429a) you implemented your first REST API Route.
 Today, we are going to take a step further to build a Grapghql API with Nodejs, Prisma, and Postgres.

 In this lesson, you will use GraphQL and Prisma in combination as their responsibilities complement each other.
-You’ll build a GraphQL API for a blogging application in JavaScript using Node.js.
+You’ll build a GraphQL API for a college management application in JavaScript using Node.js.
-You will first use Apollo Server to build the GraphQL API backed by in-memory data structures.
+You will first use ApolloServer to build the GraphQL API backed by in-memory data structures.

 ## Content